mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 I noticed that once I started talking about earning money, people became more interested in following me on Facebook.
 I write monthly retrospectives, and I used to post them occasionally to the /r/SideProject subreddit, but once my revenue reached $10k, people would get excited about them.
 Even when the retrospective was me saying how I did a bad job that month and neglected my business, people were still excited that my revenues grew.

-### The first $1,000/month is the hardest

-The first two and a half years of working on my own, I was grinding away to grow my little businesses.
-Last year, Cory Zue inspired me to take bigger swings and go for something that earned serious money from the start rather than pursue businesses that were earning me $0.01 per user.

-I thought earning $10,000 per month would be an order of magnitude harder than earning $1,000, but it's significantly easier.
-TinyPilot feels like it just grows on its own.
-Maybe that's an illusion because I am thinking strategically about how to develop the product, but it feels like it has this momentum of its own.

 ### Success is more stressful than failure

 I didn't make money, but people were supportive.
 I was the scrappy little developer who kept on going.